Lynching of Eugene Daniel: Lynching

 On Friday, September 16, 1921, five 5 mi east of Pittsboro, North Carolina, Eugene Daniel, a 16-year-old Black child, wanted to borrow some twine.
 He walked into a neighbor's house and startled a white girl, Gertrude, the daughter of homeowner Walter Stone.
 Eugene Daniel quickly ran away but on Saturday, September 17, 1921, a bloodhound was acquired from Raeford, North Carolina.
 The hound tracked Daniel down and he was arrested.
 That night a mob formed and over-powered jailer W.H.
-Taylor and seized him from the jail where he was being held.
-Near the Moore Springs Bridge on the old Raleigh road, he was lynched using an auto chain and the body was riddled with bullets.
+Taylor and seized Daniel from the jail where he was being held.
+Near the Moore Springs Bridge on the old Raleigh road, he was lynched using an auto chain; the body was riddled with bullets.
 The dangling body became a tourist attraction for white residents and on Monday, September 19, 1921, 1,000 people trekked to see it.

 In the 1970s, the area was submerged with water from the creation of Jordan Lake.

 Red Summer

 Two years earlier there were several incidents of civil unrest in the so-called American Red Summer of 1919.
-Terrorist attacks on black communities and white oppression in over three dozen cities and counties.
+There were terrorist attacks on black communities and white oppression in over three dozen cities and counties.
 In most cases, white mobs attacked African American neighborhoods.
-In some cases, black community groups resisted the attacks, especially in Chicago and Washington DC.
-Most deaths occurred in rural areas during events like the Elaine Race Riot in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
+In some cases, black community groups resisted the attacks, especially in Chicago and Washington, D.C.
+Most deaths occurred in rural areas during events like the Elaine massacre in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
 Also in 1919 were the Chicago Race Riot and Washington D.C. race riot which killed 38 and 39 people respectively.
 Both had many more non-fatal injuries and extensive property damage reaching into the millions of dollars.